Return on Equity (ROE) Calculator

 Frequently Asked Questions

-A: ROE measures performance strictly against shareholder equity capital, directly factoring out the leverage cushion.
-Return on Assets (ROA) measures profit efficiency against the company's entire asset base (including assets funded by debt).
-Comparing ROE and ROA shows you exactly how much leverage management is using to generate returns.
+A: ROE measures performance against shareholder equity only.
+ROA measures profit efficiency against the company's entire asset base (including debt-funded assets).
+Comparing both reveals how much leverage management uses.